bbauska/BI-JS-for-webdev/README.md

 events.

 Let&apos;s look at some examples.

-So first we have Click events.
+First we have Click events.
 You can use JavaScript to add event listeners to HTML elements and detect when they are clicked.
 For example, you could have a button that when clicked, triggers a popup window to appear.

 Let&apos;s also see one example in VS code.

-So here I am in my VS code and I have an index or
+Here I am in my VS code and I have an index or
 HTML page ready with minimum HTML template with a script tag as well.

-So first let&apos;s create a button, and we can give here an ID of, let&apos;s say, my button, and then we can give it, let&apos;s say, a text of click me.
+First let&apos;s create a button, and we can give here an ID of, let&apos;s say, my button, and then we can give it, let&apos;s say, a text of click me.
 Next we can go inside the script tag and we can write some JavaScript.

 If I click on save first, we will have a button here.
 So what I want is currently you can see nothing is happening.
 I want to attach a click event listener on this button.

-So what I will do is I will first target the button in the script tag.
+What I will do is I will first target the button in the script tag.

-So I&apos;ll say const button, you can use any selector you want.
+I&apos;ll say const button, you can use any selector you want.

 I will use query selector, so document.queryselector, and we can pass here the ID of my button like this.

 Next we can attach event listener, so we can say button.addeventListener.
 It takes two arguments.
 First, the type of the event that is click in our case, and a callback function.

 This callback function runs as soon as it triggers this particular event.
 At this point I just want to alert, let&apos;s say, hello world.
 If I click on save, if I go here and let&apos;s click on Click Me, and you can now see that a pop up comes.
 Why?
 Because it triggers this click event and this callback function runs that just alerts and print, hello world.

-So in this example we are using the Add event listener function to attach a click event, and then we are passing a callback function that gets executed when the event is triggered.
+In this example we are using the Add event listener function to attach a click event, and then we are passing a callback function that gets executed when the event is triggered.

 Second is key press events.
 You can also detect when a user presses a key on their keyboard and execute code in response.
 For example, you could have a search box that automatically updates search results as the user types.
 Let&apos;s create that example as well.

-So for that, first of all, we need to have an input field.
+For that, first of all, we need to have an input field.
 Let&apos;s delete all this and let&apos;s create an input field.
 To this input, I&apos;ll just give it an ID of, let&apos;s say, search box, and a type of text.

 Now in the script tag, we can start writing our JavaScript code.
 Before that you can see the input has already come here on the screen.

-So we can see here const, search box, and this variable will hold the element, so we can say document.queryselector.
+We can see here const, search box, and this variable will hold the element, so we can say document.queryselector.

 And we can pass here the ID as search box.
 Next, what we can do is we can just attach an event listener.
 This time the event listener would be key up.

-So the event is key up, and on that, that function will run.
+The event is key up, and on that, that function will run.
 And into this function, you can just write, code to update search results that would go here.
 Or for now, we can say console log.event triggered.

-So if I click on save, let&apos;s go to inspect, then to console.
+If I click on save, let&apos;s go to inspect, then to console.
 And here you will see as soon as I press a key, a, event is triggered.
 As soon as I print s, I have not released the key as of now, as soon as I release the event triggers second time.

-So whenever user release the key, this callback function will run.
+Whenever user release the key, this callback function will run.

-So here in the add event listener function is used to attach a key up event to the search box input element.
+Here in the add event listener function is used to attach a key up event to the search box input element.

-So whenever the user releases a key while typing in the search box, the anonymous function passed as the second argument is executed, which could include the code to update search results.
+Whenever the user releases a key while typing in the search box, the anonymous function passed as the second argument is executed, which could include the code to update search results.

-So let&apos;s summarize this.
+Let&apos;s summarize this.

 Responding to user inputs such as clicks and key presses is an essential part of building interactive applications or websites.
 This involves using event listeners to detect when a user interacts with the application, and executing specific code in response to those events.